Week 1: In-Class#

 in the Powershell window, then press Enter.

 Open Terminal.
-You do this by opening the Spotlight Search (⌘ + Space), searching for
+You do this by opening the Spotlight Search (⌘ + Space), typing

 idle3